sr99622/avio/docs/source/sample.rst

 picture of the application and is termed the Heads Up Display (HUD).
 The GUI will appear automatically when the mouse cursor enters the screen area, and will retreat if the mouse becomes inactive or leaves the screen.
 It some cases, it may be desirable that the GUI is always or never present.
-These effects may be achieved using the --pin_hud and --disable_hud.
+These effects may be achieved using the --pin_osd and --disable_hud.

 The functions performed by the GUI are available as keyboard shortcuts at all times as shown in the On Screen commands.